As a designer, getting a new mouse is a big deal because this little device will be one of your main tools of the trade.

 You may pick a wireless mouse if you’re looking to have a minimal and decluttered desktop; whereas, with a wired mouse, users typically look for better responsiveness and lower maintenance costs in terms of getting new batteries or recharging.

 When all is said and done, you would want a highly responsive mouse that’s capable of very fine motions.

 This comes in handy when instead of using a digital drawing tablet and pen, you use the mouse for the bulk of your work.

 The sensitivity will help minimize the risk of errors.

 Here we looked at some of the best mouse for Adobe Illustrator.
 The point to note here is that the right mouse does not need to be too expensive.

-However, depending upon the feature set you want such programmable keyboard, ergonomics or even aesthetics, the price may vary.
+However, depending upon the feature set you want such programmable keys, ergonomics or even aesthetics, the price may vary.